thelia-modules/CustomerFamily/Readme.md

 ### Adding code in Thelia

+The module needs some modifications il Thelia's code to work properly.
+These issues should be fixed in a future version of Thelia.

+#### Registering customers

-The module uses Thelia's default register.html template.
-It currently does not work with the template.
+CustomerFamily uses Thelia's default register.html template and it does not work with the current version of this one.
 Hopefully there is a workaround to fix this problem.
 You have to add a `form` argument in the hook called "register.form-bottom" :

 ```
 {hook name="register.form-bottom" form=$form }